opennorth/represent-boundaries-docs/docs/index.md

 * <a href="{{ site.baseurl }}/docs/manage/">Update data in the API</a>
 * <a href="{{ site.baseurl }}/docs/reference/">Read the API reference</a>

-Represent Boundaries is a web API allowing you to easily perform queries on geographic boundaries.
-For example:
+Represent Boundaries is a web API to geographic areas, like electoral districts.
+It allows you to easily find the areas that cover your users' locations to display location-based information, like profiles of electoral candidates.

-* Submit a latitude and longitude to find the administrative area that contains it
-* Render a map of school districts in your region
-* Find boundaries that intersect or touch another boundary

-Represent Boundaries is a Django app that's easy to integrate into your own project or to deploy on its own as an independent web service.
+It's a Django app that's easy to integrate into an existing project or to deploy on its own.
 It uses a simple file format to control how data is loaded into the API, and it provides a command-line tool to easily manage data.

 Not sure whether to use Represent Boundaries or [MapIt](http://mapit.poplus.org/)? <a href="{{ site.baseurl }}/docs/why/">Read our advice</a> to help you decide.